Code generation for STM32 (Button and flashing LED on finite state machines)

 data = engee.run(m);

-From the obtained simulation data we plot the signals Blink.Out - the state of the built-in LED and Pulse Generator.1 - the state of the button:
+From the obtained simulation data, we will plot the signal graphs Blink.Out - the status of the built-in LED and Pulse Generator.1 - button status:

 using Plots